Director | Rural Valuation

 Alan has overall responsibility for Strategic Advisory for Colliers International in New Zealand.

 He advises a wide range of public and private sector organizations.
 Clients include Auckland Council, Progressive Enterprises, Massey University, Ngai Tahu Property, Ngati Whatua Orakei, Ngati Whatua o Kaipara, and various departments of the New Zealand government including Police, MBIE, Callaghan Innovation and Housing New Zealand.

 National Director | Colliers Partnerships, Research & Communications

 My Colliers Partnership priorities focus on support initiatives that drive collaboration, best practice learning, cost efficiencies and growth opportunities across the wider Colliers International New Zealand franchise network.
-I also oversee the collaboration and delivery of award-winning research reports, PR and Communications for Colliers International New Zealand.
-With over 13 years of experience and university qualifications in economics, geography, marketing and property, Chris has a multi-disciplinary approach that assists a broad range of clients in their strategic decision making.
-Chris is a regular presenter and market commentator with an extensive network of media contacts to discuss the latest insights on current and future property trends.
-Chris also works with in-house and external writers to curate an audience-focused content delivery strategy for Colliers.
+I also oversee the collaboration and delivery of award-winning research reports and communications for Colliers.
+With over 13 years of experience and university qualifications in economics, geography, marketing and property.
+I have a multi-disciplinary approach that assists a broad range of clients and internal stakeholders.
+I am a regular presenter and market commentator, often discussing the latest insights on current and future property trends.
+I also work with in-house and external writers to curate an audience-focused content delivery strategy for Colliers.

 National Director | Capital Markets